Super Robin Hood: Nintendo Entertainment System remake

 The pair redesigned the castle map, making it around 65 individual screens, and divided the world into nine different floors.
 They grouped the floors into three types in order to compress the map data's file size by sharing graphic sets among similar floors.
 The first group consists of the lower three castle dungeons, and the middle halls and bedrooms comprise the second group.
 The end screen, game's font, and upper floors and towers were combined into the third group.
-Each set, which uses 4kB of memory, has 256 sprites for the backgrounds.
+Each set has 256 sprites for the backgrounds.
 To add further variety, the brothers changed the graphics' colour palette between floors.

-After the completion, the game's release was delayed due to issues with Nintendo.
+The remake's release after completion was delayed due to issues with Nintendo.
 Camerica eventually released Super Robin Hood as part of the four-pack compilation Quattro Adventure for the NES in November 1993.
 The company included an endorsement from its spokesperson, Thor Aackerlund, in marketing efforts.
-The NES version was later included in the The Oliver Twins Collection cartridge for the Evercade line of consoles in 2020.
+The NES version was later included in The Oliver Twins Collection cartridge for the Evercade line of consoles in 2020.

 After completing the NES port, Andrew and Philip decided to re-release the game on 16-bit home computers in order to introduce it to a new generation of players.
 Since the game had already been released on home computers, they believed retaining the same name would be problematic.
 An early name was Super Robin Hood 2.
 During the process, the development team called the game Amazing Robin Hood, before Codemasters changed the name to Robin Hood: Legend Quest prior to release.
 While they aimed for a Christmas season release, project management issues at Codemasters delayed it until January 1993.
 The twins hired Lyndon Sharp to convert the game to the Amstrad and Spectrum platforms as well as Mark Bell and Damon Redmond for Atari ST and Amiga computers.
 Codemasters included a poster with the Amiga release.
 To promote the game, the company provided ST Action magazine an exclusive demo that was included with the February 1993 issue.